alphasentaurii/alphasentaurii/_posts/2019-11-06-predicting-home-values-with-multiple-linear-regression.markdown

 ## Goal

 The goal was to identify a strategy for increasing the sale price or property value of a given home in this location.

-## Strategy

 To achieve the above goal, I used a `multiple linear regression model` to identify the best combination of variables for predicting the `target`: price of a home at the time of sale.

 ## Dataset